divyaanusha/Household-Power-Consumption-Intensity-Classification-using-LSTM/README.md

 - Training loss steadily decreases with an appropriate stride (e.g., stride=10).
 - Step size (stride) affects model learning speed and redundancy in training data.
 - Learning rate tuning is critical to avoid plateaus and improve convergence.
-- Final test accuracy is printed after training completes.
+- Final test accuracy is 93%

 ---